enebular/enebular-runtime-agent/README.md

 ssh -t pi@192.168.1.125 "wget -qO- https://raw.githubusercontent.com/enebular/enebular-runtime-agent/master/tools/install/install.sh | sudo -E bash -s"
 ```

 This will install the AWS IoT enebular-agent port, but as it will be missing the required connection info it will not actually run.
 If you'd like to automatically add a new AWS IoT *thing* to use, then follow the instructions in the "Automatic AWS IoT Thing Creation and Setup" section below instead.
-Otherwise, see the "More Details" section further below.
+Otherwise, see the "Manual Setup" section further below for details on the remaining manual configuration required.

 ### Automatic AWS IoT Thing Creation and Setup